instructure/canvas-lms/doc/api/link_selection_placement.md

 3. Canvas then performs a Deep Linking launch request (if configured) to the tool and the user is presented with a tool-side UI to select or create a single LTI resource.
-4. The tool then returns the LTI deep linking message back to Canvas with a URL for the LTI resource.
+4. The tool then returns the LTI deep-linking message back to Canvas with a URL for the LTI resource.
 Usually this message contains a URL with resource identifiers in the url.
 5. When students view the module item, Canvas launches to the URL returned by the tool.
 6. If a resource identifier was provided in Step 4, then the tool will receive this in the